-PMVS2 Most of these open/free tools, will use for the DENSE step the same tool...
+Most of the open/free tools, will use for the DENSE step the same tool...
 PMVS2.
 This is a research tool made by Yasutaka Furukawa (a major researcher in Computer Vision).
 Beware of computation time... if you exaggerate with the extraction parameters, the machine can remain at work for hours (or days).
 The result is a colored point cloud with normals; with MeshLab it is possible to generate a surface.

-MeshRoom

-New kid on the block.